Category Archives: Coiba Fishing Stories

 Finding a New Home

-While in Panama City, I walked the docks looking for a large motor yacht with an owner agreeable to chartering with me.
-I came across an old friend named Oris, who introduced me to Lorenzo, the new caretaker of Isla Rancheria.
+While in Panama City, we walked the docks looking for a large motor yacht with an owner agreeable to chartering with me.
+We came across an old friend named Oris, who introduced me to Lorenzo, the new caretaker of Isla Rancheria.
 This was the only island in Coiba National Park not government-owned.
 The owner, Manny, had recently passed away, leaving a house, airstrip, and hangar on Isla Rancheria.
 Manny’s sisters in California hired a friend in Panama to care for the island, and Lorenzo rented it to Tyra and me.
 I was back in business on my own, calling it Coiba Adventure.

 A New Era

-After a year of chartering from Isla Rancharia and flying my guests into the nearby prison camp on Coiba, the government opened the newly refurbished Club Pacifico cabins to visitors.
-I moved my operation across the water to become the first visitor to continually rent cabins there.
+After a year of chartering from Isla Rancharia and flying our guests into the nearby prison camp on Coiba, the government opened the newly refurbished Club Pacifico cabins to visitors.
+We moved our operation across the water to become the first visitors to continually rent cabins there.
 Few visitors, besides my fishing guests, came to Coiba in those days.
 The logistics of safely getting there and back, along with the several active prison camps on the island, kept others away.
-For twenty years, I used the old Club Pacifico on Isla Coiba.

 A Sudden Change